-NCAT has a long standing educational program for college and university civil engineering faculty that provides clear and up to date lecture and laboratory material for the asphalt portion of an undergraduate civil engineering materials course.
-For the first time, the 2023 Professor Training Course will be offered exclusively to minority serving institutions to better develop diversity in the future engineering workforce for the asphalt pavement industry.
+NCAT has a long-standing educational program for college and university civil engineering faculty that provides clear and up-to-date lecture and laboratory material for the asphalt portion of an undergraduate civil engineering materials course.

-Our 2023 course will be held June 12-16 at NCAT's main facility in Auburn, Alabama.
+Our 2025 course will be held in June 2025 at NCAT's main facility in Auburn, Alabama.
+Please contact Stacie Hunter for more information.

 Asphalt Binder